Frequently Asked Questions

 Why the Mixed Age groups?

-Mixed age groupings in every Montessori classroom create a community of varied skills and abilities which allows for healthy individual and social development, and dynamic peer-peer learning.
+Mixed age groupings in every Montessori classroom create a community of varied skills and abilities which allows for healthy individual and social development, and dynamic learning amongst peers.
 This approach affords us the ability to adapt the curriculum to meet the needs of each individual student.
 Each age brings a special dimension to our classrooms.
 The multi-age format allows older children, even those who are less outgoing, to naturally grow into leadership roles over time.

 Do you have a Kindergarten Program?